fission/fission.io/content/en/blog/custom-metrics-autoscaling-new-deploy.md

 ## Setting up Apache Kafka

 We'll be using [Strimzi](https://strimzi.io/) to run the Kafka cluster.
-Create the kafka namespace.
-Then we'll install strimzi in the namespace.
+Create kafka namespace and install strimzi in it.

 ```bash
 kubectl create ns kafka